opensource-observer/oso/docs/docs/how-oso-works/schema/event.md

 All GitHub events are associated with a unique GitHub repository and GitHub user.
 The following GitHub events are currently supported:

 - Commit Code: An event that records a commit to a GitHub repository on the main branch, including the author, timestamp, and commit url.
-- Pull Request Created: An event that records the creation of a pull request, including the author of the pull request, timestamp, and pull request url.
+- Pull Request Opened: An event that records the creation of a pull request, including the author of the pull request, timestamp, and pull request url.
 - Pull Request Approved: An event that records the approval of a pull request, including the user approving the pull request, timestamp, and pull request url.
 - Pull Request Merged: An event that records the merging of a pull request, including the user performing the merge, timestamp, and pull request url.
-- Issue Created: An event that records the creation of an issue, including the author of the issue, timestamp, and issue url.
+- Issue Opened: An event that records the creation of an issue, including the author of the issue, timestamp, and issue url.
 - Issue Closed: An event that records the closing of an issue, including the user closing the issue, timestamp, and issue url.
 - Starred: An event that records the starring of a GitHub repository, including the user starring the repository, timestamp, and repository url.
 - Star Aggregate Stats: A snapshot of the number of stars for a GitHub repository on a given date.